darlinggo/pan/README.md

 # About pan

 `pan` is an SQL query building and response unmarshalling library for Go.
-It is designed to be compatible with MySQL and PostgreSQL, but should be more or less agnostic.
+It is designed to be compatible with MySQL, PostgreSQL, and SQLite, but should be more or less agnostic.
 Please let us know if your favourite SQL flavour is not supported.

 Pan is not designed to be an ORM, but it still eliminates much of the boilerplate code around writing queries and scanning over rows.

 Pan’s design focuses on reducing repetition and hardcoded strings in your queries, but without limiting your ability to write any form of query you want.
 It is meant to be the smallest possible abstraction on top of SQL.

-Docs can be found on [GoDoc.org](https://godoc.org/darlinggo.co/pan).
+Docs can be found on [pkg.go.dev](https://pkg.go.dev/darlinggo.co/pan).

-If you're using pan, we encourage you to join the [pan mailing list](https://groups.google.com/a/darlinggo.co/group/pan), which will be our main mode of communication.

 # Using pan